-- 1. Endeavor to develop and enhance technologies and to supply high quality products in response to the needs of customers. - 2.
-Value our employees as our essential family members and pledge to provide a place where they enjoy working and creating. - 3.
+- 1. Endeavor to develop and enhance technologies and to supply high quality products in response to the needs of customers. - 3.
 Continue to contribute to society, confirming our role in the world as an excellent company as well as an environmentally conscious company.